Burn Boot Camp Franchise Financial FAQ

 • Use of the Burn Boot Camp brand and operating system

-• Initial franchisee education and training program
+• Initial franchisee education through Fundamental Burn U

 • Operational guidance and startup support